-Developing Our Talent.
-Although some of our established learning and development programs, as disclosed below, have changed in delivery method due to the impact of the COVID-19 pandemic, developing our talent continues to be part of our ongoing, long-term strategy, which is focused on growing talent, including technical/skilled positions, supervisory and management levels, and future leaders.
-We believe that people are our greatest asset, and the first step toward building our future and achieving or surpassing our long-term strategic business goals is to enable a culture of employee development at all levels of the Company.
-This means ensuring that our employees have the tools and resources necessary to execute those business strategies.
+Developing our talent continues to be part of our ongoing, long-term strategy, which is focused on growing talent, including technical/skilled positions, supervisory and management levels, and other future leaders.
+We believe that the first step toward achieving our long-term strategic business goals is to maintain a culture of employee development at all levels of the Company.